Skip to Content

 Don't forget travel insurance

-We never leave home without HeyMondo Insurance or Safety Wings Insurance as they offer the best services and a good value for money, plus COVID coverage.
+We never leave home without HeyMondo Insurance or Safety Wings Insurance as they offer the best services and a good value for money.

-Travel insurance will always protect you against unexpected events and cost like illness, COVID, injury, theft, or travel cancellation.
+Travel insurance will always protect you against unexpected costs caused by medical events like illness, injury, theft, or travel cancellation.

 We never go on any trip without travel insurance and there were many cases when we had to use it.